 A critical component of every student degree program is active participation in the school's research activity and its research goals could not be achieved without this participation.
 Undergraduate students from diverse majors participate in the biomedical engineering minor or take biomedical engineering courses and many of these students also make important contributions to the school's research goals.

 We offer an undergraduate Bachelor of Science (B.S.) and graduate Master of Engineering (M.Eng.) and Doctor of Philosophy (Ph.D.) degree programs.

-Bachelor of Science (B.S.): This four-year degree program will give graduates a comprehensive pallet of fundamental biomedical engineering knowledge, technical expertise, and professional skills essential for careers in biotechnology, medical device, and biomedical science careers.
+Bachelor of Science (B.S.): This four-year degree program offers a comprehensive pallet of fundamental biomedical engineering knowledge, technical expertise, and professional skills essential for careers in biotechnology, medical device, and biomedical science careers.
 Our majors are also well prepared for follow-on graduate education in MD and/or PhD programs.
 We have tailored our program’s curricular, practice, and experiential training for four concentration areas well suited for current and emerging careers:

 - Molecular/Cellular/Systems Engineering

 - Biomedical imaging and instrumentation

 Master of Engineering (M.Eng.): This one-year master’s program prepares students for a professional career in engineering or other problem-solving positions, or for further graduate study.
 The program focuses on hands-on engineering practice and design, producing professional biomedical engineers capable of identifying unmet clinical needs to invent, design, develop, and deploy innovative medical technologies.
 Our students come from diverse academic and cultural backgrounds.
 We provide a rich and rigorous educational process, and we place our professionals within the many branches of healthcare industry, clinic, and academia.
 Experience can be tailored to prepare for individual career goals.
 For selected students there is also the opportunity to pursue both M.Eng. and MBA degrees in a combined program.